dragon.data.zarr.Store

 • Exception – Other exceptions are possible if for instance the serialized dictionary no longer exists.

 Read the key written through bput.
 Each manager has a copy of the key, the client should be able to request the key from its main manager.
-Client request the key from chosen manager if there is one.
-Otherwise the client request key from its main manager.
+Clients request the key from the chosen manager if one has been set.
+Otherwise the client requests the key from its main manager.

 Parameters: